simonjaeger/OfficeDev-HOL/Microsoft-Graph-Mail-Console-App/README.md

 # Exercises #
 #### Exercise 1.1: Register the application in Azure AD ####
+The first thing that we need to do is to register our application in Azure AD.
+This is how can acquire an access token for the Microsoft Graph (on behalf of the user).

 Make sure that you have all of the required prerequisites before getting into the exercise.

 1. Head to the current Azure portal and sign in with a user in your Office 365 Developer Tenant at: <https://manage.windowsazure.com/>